YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 A YottaDB/GT.M process can access a database file only if the file ownership and permissions allow.
 Under normal operation, there is only one small component of YottaDB/GT.M that operates as the super user (root) – the gtmsecshr helper process.
 The YottaDB/GT.M security model is simple, well understood and documented.

-Review the YottaDB/GT.M Security Philosophy and Implementation technical bulletin.
+Review `Appendix E of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/securityph.html>`_.

 **Exercise - Access Controls with Ownership and Permissions**

 Start with a fresh session to discard environment variables from the last exercise.
 In the following, notice how Linux file permissions are used to allow user gtmuser full access to the database, preventing another user from updating a database, while allowing that user to read from it.

-Verify that you can read and write your default database and change the permissions to make it not accessible to the world, and to make it read-only by others in the group.
+Verify that you can read from and write to your default database and change the permissions to make it not accessible to the world, and to make it read-only by others in the group.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ ls -l .fis-gtm/V6.2-000_x86_64/g/gtm.dat